List of Saint Patrick's crosses: Saint Patrick's Day badges

 It was formerly a common custom to wear a cross made of paper or ribbon on St Patrick's Day.
 Surviving examples of such badges come in a variety of colours and they were worn upright rather than as saltires.

 The second part of Richard Johnson's Seven Champions of Christendom (1608) concludes its fanciful account of St Patrick with, "the Irishmen as well in England as in that Country, do as yet in Honour of his Name, keep one day in the Year Festival, wearing upon their Hats each of them a Cross of red Silk, in Token of his many Adventures, under the Christian Cross".
 Irish soldiers stationed in Britain in 1628 reportedly wore red crosses on Patrick's Day "after their country manner".

 Thomas Dinely, an English traveller in Ireland in 1681, remarked that "the Irish of all stations and condicõns were crosses in their hatts, some of pins, some of green ribbon."
 Jonathan Swift, writing to "Stella" of Saint Patrick's Day 1713, said "the Mall was so full of crosses that I thought all the world was Irish".
 The crosses were also associated with Irish regiments, who were reported in 1682 to have been seen wearing crosses of red ribbon on St Patrick's Day; and with the English court, who were said to have worn crosses in honour of St Patrick on the saint's day in 1726.
 In the 1740s, the badges pinned were multicoloured interlaced fabric.
 In the 1820s, they were only worn by children, with simple multicoloured daisy patterns.
 In the 1890s, they were almost extinct, and a simple green Greek cross inscribed in a circle of paper (similar to the Ballina crest pictured).
 The Irish Times in 1935 reported they were still sold in poorer parts of Dublin, but fewer than those of previous years "some in velvet or embroidered silk or poplin, with the gold paper cross entwined with shamrocks and ribbons".

-Other references
+Others

 On the St. Patrick halfpenny, Patrick is depicted holding a crozier headed with a patriarchal cross.

 The badge of the Companions of Saint Patrick, a nonpartisan but mainly unionist group of Dublin civic leaders active from 1906 until the 1930s, featured a red Celtic cross on a white background.